dovca/fp-js/README.md

 ## What is FP-JS about?

 The goal of this package is to provide a set of functions whose combinations can be used to write any synchronous JS logic.
-These functions are written _without any keywords, strings, numbers or array literals_ using as few JS operators as possible.
+These functions are written _without any keywords; builtin objects; string, number or array literals; external dependencies_ using as few JS operators as possible.

 JavaScript operators currently used: `~`, `+`, `<`, `=`, `()`, `===`.